Psychology of Music

 Course description

-You'll cover the key areas and debates in music psychology and become proficient in psychological research techniques on this course.
-You'll receive a rich grounding in areas such as music cognition, the neuroscience of music, music education, music therapy and wellbeing, music in our everyday lives and psychological approaches to performance.
+You'll receive a rich grounding in areas relevant to the understanding of music cognition, the neuroscience of music; music education; music therapy and wellbeing; music in everyday and exceptional situations; and psychological approaches to performance.

 You'll specialise within an area of your choice and pursue original research leading to a dissertation.
 The course is taught by widely-published and leading experts in the field who will guide and support you in your work.